 We call upon world leaders to commit to nuclear abolition and to replace nuclear deterrence with shared security approaches to conflicts.
 We further urge states to advance a nuclear weapons convention or framework of agreements that eliminate nuclear weapons.

 We pledge to engage our constituencies and to strengthen the cooperation among religious leaders, parliamentarians and mayors to promote this vital mission.

-Adopted in Hiroshima on August 6, 2015, for presentation to the United Nations on September 26, the International Day for the Total Elimination of Nuclear Weapons
+Adopted in Hiroshima on August 6, 2015, for presentation to the United Nations to support nuclear disarmament initiatives.

 About the day

 Established by the United Nations General Assembly, the aim of the International Day for the Total Elimination of Nuclear Weapons is to enhance ‘public awareness and education about the threat posed to humanity by nuclear weapons and the necessity for their total elimination, in order to mobilize international efforts towards achieving the common goal of a nuclear-weapon-free world.’
 The resolution establishing the day also calls for the immediate start of multilateral negotiations on a nuclear weapons convention – a global treaty to prohibit and eliminate nuclear weapons – and decides to hold a high level United Nations conference no later than 2018 to review and enhance progress.

 The day is supported by UNFOLD ZERO and the United Nations Office of Disarmament Affairs.
 UNFOLD ZERO provides a platform for governments, parliaments and civil society to post announcements, photos and reports of actions and events to commemorate this day.